oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

 4. In the Components palette search for **edit**, and locate the **Simple Create and Edit Template**:
 	  ![Edit template](images/editcomponents.png)

-5. Drag it to the top of the page hierarchy in the Structure pane, and drop it when you see a blue line above Grid Row.
+5. Drag it to the top of the page hierarchy in the Structure pane, and drop it when you see a blue line above the first Grid Row.

 6. In the Properties pane, set these properties to customize the template: